hashworks-code/littlebrahma.v2/_caseStudy-service/opm.md

 box-para5: 'QE productivity increased'

 division_loop:
-    - cHead6: '1.
-Unlocking clear and simple navigation'
+    - cHead6: 'Unlocking clear and simple navigation'
       para_loop:
         - cContent11: '- We used primary and secondary menu and accordion approach to progressively disclose data.
 Attributes such as: batch status and order stages were captured here.'
         - cContent11: '- The primary navigation is a side bar showcasing modules of order profiles, configuration and user management.'